sagarbuddhic/questions/README.md

 ## DSA

-* collection of values and the format they are stored in, steps taken to solve a problem.
+collection of values and the format they are stored in, steps taken to solve a problem.

 **linked list vs arrays**

-ADT        DS

-List    Dynamic Array, Linked List
-Queue   Linked List Based, Array Based, Stack Based Map     TreeMap, HashMap, HashTable

 **treemap vs hashmap vs hashtable**